qexat/PyVism/README.md

 vism
 ```

+**Options**

-POSIX systems enjoy a better REPL, with a lot of fancy features.
+-   `--force-universal`: (POSIX only) by default, POSIX systems enjoy a better REPL, with a lot of fancy features.
+This flag forces starting the universal version instead.<sup>1</sup>
-If you still want to start the universal version, use the `--force-universal` flag.
+-   `--raise-python-exceptions`: by default, unhandled Python exceptions are silently ignored.
+This flag makes them raised.
+-   `--store-invalid-input`: by default, invalid inputs are not saved in the history.
+This flag makes them stored.

+<sup>1</sup> This flag has no effect on non-POSIX systems.

 ### Run a file